LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 git init
 ```

-Now, let's think about what we need in the NFT Marketplace Smart Contract.
+Now, let's think about what we need in the NFT marketplace smart contract.
 We will create the following functions to allow for different actions:

 1. `createListing`: Create a listing to put an NFT up for sale
 2. `cancelListing`: Cancel a listing you previously created